Introduction#

 The values discussed in this document are representative properties for a D‑Wave QPU.
 They are not product specifications.

 This document does not provide programming instructions.
-For instructions on programming the system using D-Wave’s open-source Ocean tools, see the Ocean documentation.
+For instructions on programming the system using D‑Wave’s open-source Ocean SDK, see the Ocean software documentation.

 Technical Terms#